 The evolution of the EVD picture in Liberia has shown the greatest improvement and immunization activity planning has begun with the following activities:

-- M&RI partners are participating in the in-country decision regarding scheduling of a nationwide measles campaign.
+- M&RP partners are participating in the in-country decision regarding scheduling of a nationwide measles campaign.
 The special challenges of organizing and implementing a high quality measles campaign will need to be overcome in order to conduct a high quality SIA.

 Since January 2015, there have been 39 suspected measles cases reported in Montserrado.
 As of early March, lab equipment and reagents were being rushed to the country to test samples to confirm if these cases are measles.

 Following the measles outbreak late 2013, Guinea vaccinated 1.6 million children aged 6 months to 9 years in 15 districts in early 2014.
-In November and December 2014, M&RI partners supported activities to step up routine vaccinations in communities that had not reported a case of Ebola for 42 days.
+In November and December 2014, M&RP partners supported activities to step up routine vaccinations in communities that had not reported a case of Ebola for 42 days.

 Currently, the country is experiencing a confirmed measles outbreak with 305 suspected measles cases reported in the first eight weeks of 2015 in 10 health districts.
 From a total of 24 samples, 14 were positive for measles IgM confirming that this outbreak is indeed measles.
-The country team (WHO/MOH/UNICEF) is planning to conduct outbreak response vaccination in the affected districts and may seek support from the Measles & Rubella Initiative Outbreak Response Fund.
+The country team (WHO/MOH/UNICEF) is planning to conduct outbreak response vaccination in the affected districts and may seek support from the Measles & Rubella Partnership Outbreak Response Fund.

 Sierra Leone reported a total of 153 cases of measles in 2014 – this relatively low number is likely due to the collapse of surveillance systems.
 In February 2015, a surveillance records review in 7 out of 14 Districts detected 864 cases in 2014.
 During February 2015, more than 50 measles cases were reported in Bombali districts, with unconfirmed suspected cases in other villages.